 Continuing on up to the balcony.
 Straight ahead and you're out onto the fire escape.
 A right turn gets you to the house left end of the crossaisle.
 Photo: Bill Counter - 2016

-The warrior above the entrance to the balcony lobby from the house left stairs.
+The warrior above the entrance to the mezzanine lobby from the house left stairs.
 Thanks to Gary Simon for his photo.
 And thanks also to the man with the floodlight, Steve Simon.
-You can see Gary's full set of 32 wonderful photos on the LAHTF Facebook page.
+You can see Gary's full set of 32 photos on the LAHTF Facebook page.
 They were taken at the July 2016 Los Angeles Historic Theatre Foundation "all-about" tour of the theatre.

 The LAHTF is actively involved in the study and preservation of the vintage theatres in the Los Angeles area.
 The group frequently supports events and offers tours of the buildings. www.lahtf.org | group Facebook page | official FB page